ilmari99/MoskaResearch/README.md

 The NN based agents perform better than the hand-crafted agents, from which the data was gathered.

-The complexity of Moska was approximated by running simulations, and the state space was found to be roughly *3x10^159*, with a branching factor of 3.9 and depth of 268.
+The complexity of Moska was approximated by running simulations, and the game tree complexity was found to be roughly *3x10^159*, with a branching factor of 3.9 and depth of 268.
 The total number of possible initial states is *3x10^29* and hence the total number of possible games is roughly *10^189*.

 ## Table of Contents <!-- omit in toc -->